 The Leica Q (Typ 116) is a fixed lens compact camera that was announced in June 2015 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

-The Leica Q Typ 116 has a Camera Elo of 2478.
+Is the Leica Q Typ 116 a good camera?
+The Q Typ 116 has a Camera Elo of 2476.
 This rating puts the Q Typ 116 among the top 30 percent of all prime lens compact cameras.
-In terms of its sensor size category (full frame cameras), the Q Typ 116 falls among the top 40 percent.
+In terms of its sensor size category (full frame cameras), the Q Typ 116 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Leica Q Typ 116|